jundalisay/spblist/content/en/faqs/spiritual.md

 {{< /r >}}

 {{< l a="Spiritual-Superphysics" >}}
 Yes.
-The 6-sense ability to go beyond physicality is inherent in all humans.
-So it's strange that Western sciences purposely cancel this ability and keep humans ignorant.
+The 6-sense ability to expand and go beyond physicality is inherent in all humans.
+So it's strange that the Western sciences purposely cancel this ability and keep humans ignorant.
 It's like buying the latest iPhone only to use it for calls.
 It's a sheer waste of human potential.
 {{< /l >}}